 Toronto and Region Conservation has a strong role to play in informing the public of the importance of cultural resources found in the environment; these include field schools, public archaeology, in-class programs, presentations and artifact displays.

 TRCA’s Archaeology department actively participates in informing the public of the importance of respectful stewardship of the cultural resources found in our environment.
-A few of the methods we use to educate include an annual Archaeological Field School for high school students, a pilot program for cultural heritage stewards and the public Archaeology Festival at Claremont.
+A few of the methods we use to educate include an annual Archaeological Field School for high school students and a pilot program for cultural heritage stewards.

 The 40th season of Boyd Archaeological Field School takes place from July 14 – 30, 2017 at the Claremont Field Centre in Pickering, Ontario, Canada.
 Students can earn an Ontario High School Credit in two weeks, doing reach archaeology.

-The Boyd Archaeological Field School is operated by the Toronto and Region Conservation Authority, under the sponsorship of the York Region District School Board.
+The Boyd Archaeological Field School is operated by Toronto and Region Conservation under the sponsorship of the York Region District School Board.